Chelsea High School (Michigan): Demographics

-13.9% (118) of the students were eligible for free or reduced price lunch.
+A total of 118 students (13.9%) were eligible for free or reduced price lunches.

 Athletics

 Chelsea is a member of the Southeastern Conference and the Michigan High School Athletic Association MHSAA SEC.
 It is a Class B school and competes in Division 2 in all sports except for ice hockey, men's and women's swimming and diving, football, and men's and women's tennis which are Division 3.